Brigitte Bardot: Other relationships

+Bardot was invited to the birthday party of musician Sacha Distel in 1958, and they had a much-publicized relationship until 1959.
 From 1963 to 1965, she lived with musician Bob Zagury.
 While filming Shalako, she rejected Sean Connery's advances; she said, "It didn't last long because I wasn't a James Bond girl!
 I have never succumbed to his charm!"
 In 1967, while married to Sachs, she had a relationship with singer-songwriter Serge Gainsbourg; they recorded two songs together: "Je t'aime... moi non plus", which was not released until 1986, and "Bonnie and Clyde".
-In 1968, she began dating Patrick Gilles, who co-starred with her in The Bear and the Doll (1970); but she ended their relationship in spring 1971.
+In 1968, she began dating Patrick Gilles, who co-starred with her in The Bear and the Doll (1970); but she ended their relationship in 1971.

-Over the next few years, Bardot dated bartender/ski instructor Christian Kalt, nightclub owner Luigi "Gigi" Rizzi writer John Gilmore, actor Warren Beatty, and Laurent Vergez, her co-star in Don Juan, or If Don Juan Were a Woman.
+Over the next few years, Bardot dated bartender/ski instructor Christian Kalt, nightclub owner Luigi "Gigi" Rizzi, writer John Gilmore, actor Warren Beatty, and Laurent Vergez, her co-star in Don Juan, or If Don Juan Were a Woman.
 In 1975, she entered a relationship with artist Miroslav Brozek and posed for some of his sculptures.
 Brozek was also an occasional actor; his stage name is Jean Blaise.
 The couple lived together for four years, separating in December 1979.
 From 1980 to 1985, Bardot had a live-in relationship with French TV producer Allain Bougrain-Dubourg.
 In 2018, in an interview accorded to Le Journal du Dimanche, she denied rumors of relationships with Johnny Hallyday, Jimi Hendrix, and Mick Jagger.

 Wealth

-Yahoo estimates Bardot's current net worth to be around $65 million.
-She was estimated to have made about $4 million from her 1997 memoir Initials B.B.
+Yahoo estimated Bardot's net worth to be around US$65 million.
+She was estimated to have made about $5 million from her 1996 memoir Initials B.B.
 After her separation from Vadim, Bardot acquired a historic property dating from the 16th century, called Le Castelet, in Cannes.
 The fourteen-bedroom villa, surrounded by lush gardens, olive trees, and vineyards, consisted of several buildings.
 She listed it for sale in 2020, for €6 million.
-In 1958, she bought a second property called La Madrague, located in Saint-Cyr-sur-Mer.
-As of 2024, she was still living there.
+In 1958, she bought a second property called La Madrague, located in Saint-Tropez, for 24 million francs, where she lived until her death in 2025.

+Politics and legal issues

+Bardot expressed support for President Charles de Gaulle in the 1960s.

+In 1997, Bardot and her publisher, Éditions Grasset, were ordered to pay £28,000 because of "hurtful remarks" in her autobiography about her former husband Jacques Charrier and their son who had originally sued for more than £1 million in damages.

+In her 1999 book Le Carré de Pluton (Pluto's Square), Bardot criticized the procedure used in the ritual slaughter of sheep during the Muslim festival of Eid al-Adha.
+Additionally, in a section in the book entitled "Open Letter to My Lost France", she writes that "my country, France, my homeland, my land" was "again invaded by an overpopulation of foreigners, especially Muslims".
+She was fined €1,500 in 1997 for the original publication of this open letter in Le Figaro, fined €2,785 in 1998 for making similar remarks, and fined €4,500 in June 2000.